davidtchiu/davidtchiu.github.io/index.md

 Here's a link to my [curriculum vitae](CV.pdf).

+### Student Feedback for Department

+Leave the CS department [some feedback](https://forms.gle/Ltassc7BQkNfnnXB7).
+This form is anonymous.

 ### Recent Activities

-- (4/2022) I am chair of the Poster Program at BDCAT 2022, held in Portland Oregon.
+- (4/2022) I am chairing Poster Program at BDCAT 2022, being held in Portland, Oregon.
 - (8/2021) I'm a Faculty Panelist (with Monica DeHart and Melvin Rouse) for the "I Am Puget Sound" student orientation program.
-- (7/2021) I am chair of the Demo/Short Paper Session at SSDBM 2021, and I'm also giving a talk, "Caching Support for Range Query Processing on Bitmap Indices."
+- (7/2021) I am the chair of the Demo/Short Paper Session at SSDBM 2021, and I'm also giving a talk, "Caching Support for Range Query Processing on Bitmap Indices."
 - (5/2021) Our paper on bitmap caching has been accepted to SSDBM 2021 as a long paper.
 Congrats to Sarah McClain (BS'20), Manya Mutschler-Aldine (BS'21), and Colin Monaghan (BS'22).
 - (6/2020) Elevation to IEEE Senior Member grade.
 - (4/2020) Congrats to Colin Monaghan on receiving a summer research grant to study replacement policies in bitmap index caching.